elastic/logstash/qa/README.md

 new VM is added, there is the need to download the box (this will take a while depending on your internet speed).

-#### Set JAVA_HOME

-`JAVA_HOME` is a system variable that points to the location where the JDK is installed.

-If you need to test with another Java version, you can use the `BUILD_JAVA_HOME` setting in test scripts to specify a different version.

 ### Running Tests